elie009/FEutlityhub360/public/docs/USER_GUIDE_TRANSACTIONS.md

 **Q: How do transfers between accounts work?**
 A: Create a transfer transaction linking both accounts.
 The money moves but doesn't affect your total balance.

+**Q: How do I link a transaction to a bill or loan?**
+A: When adding a transaction, select a category that contains keywords like "loan", "bill", or "savings" in the name.
+A dropdown will automatically appear where you can select the specific bill, loan, or savings account to link to.

+**Q: Can I link a transaction to multiple bills or loans?**
+A: No, each transaction can only be linked to one bill, loan, or savings account at a time.
+However, you can create separate transactions for each payment.

+**Q: What if I don't see the linking dropdown?**
+A: Make sure your category name includes the required keywords (loan, bill, savings, etc.).
+You can create custom categories on the Categories page with these keywords to enable linking.

 ---